hjin36/getting-and-cleanning-data/CodeBook.md

 ## Identifiers

-Subject : number represent the volunteer \n
+Subject : number represent the volunteer
 Label : the activity the volunteer participated in

 ## Measurements: